tinymce/tinymce-docs/rtc/encryption.md

 > **Note**: This section contains the technical details of encryption used to securely transmit document contents.
 It is provided for information purposes only; understanding these details is not required to integrate RTC.

 The RTC protocol does not use the [provided encryption key]({{site.baseurl}}/rtc/configuration#rtc_encryption_provider) to encrypt content directly.
 Using industry standard cryptography algorithms a unique session key for content encryption is derived from the provided key in a way that makes brute force decryption very difficult.

+> **Note**: {{site.companyname}} is in the process of changing RTC encryption to [AES-KW](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/wrapKey) which does not require an initialization vector or protocol salt.
+The description below is still correct for the current beta release.

 The RTC protocol encryption technique is as follows:
 * 256 bits of random data are generated as the salt for each session.
 As described above, each document ID used for collaboration may have multiple sessions.
 The salt is generated with the [Crypto.getRandomValues()](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) browser API and a `Uint8Array` of length 32 bytes.